North Carolina Lawyers Taking Tenofovir Disoproxil Fumarate Lawsuits

 - Loss of earning capacity

 - Pain and suffering

 - Punitive damages

 But time is of the essence!
 There is a time limit to when you can bring a viable claim, so don’t wait to call.
-The Law Offices of James Scott Farrin is taking cases in North Carolina for tenofovir-related injuries, and we want to hear from you if you think you were one of those harmed by this drug.
+The Law Offices of James Scott Farrin is taking cases for tenofovir-related injuries, and we want to hear from you if you think you were one of those harmed by this drug.
 Get in touch with someone from our team at 1-866-900-7078, chat with us, or send us a message here for a confidential, free, no-obligation case review.